2018 Retreat schedule

 Our 2017 retreat season is in the history books.
 We had a great time on all of the retreats.
 You can see some photos on the community link on the website, and on our Facebook page (be sure to “like” us).

-In 2017, we will be offering 11 retreats.
-Ten are currently scheduled.
-We will have one snowshoe retreat in April, and 7 summer retreats at cabins managed by the Tenth Mountain Division Hut Association and Summit Hut Association.
-For the last two currently scheduled retreats, we will stay at the YMCA Conference Center in Estes Park, and explore the beauty of Rocky Mountain National Park.
+In 2018, we will be offering 11 retreats.
+Two will be Winter snowshoe retreats, and the remaining nine will be in the Summer & Fall.
+Of these retreats, eight (one snowshoe and seven Summer/Fall) will be at cabins managed by the Tenth Mountain Division Hut Association and Summit Hut Association.
+One of the Winter retreats and the last two Summer/Fall retreats, we will stay at the YMCA Conference Center in Estes Park, and explore the beauty of Rocky Mountain National Park.